opentext/appworks-service-example/README.md

 can be deployed to an AppWorks Gateway 16 instance.
 All you need to do is run mvn clean package to build the service.

-Please review the pom.xml for the build process, but more importantly the service's code itself for information on how the SDK works and how to build a minimal but functional AppWorks service.
+Please review the pom.xml for the build process, but more importantly the service's code itself for information on how the AppWorks SDK works and how to build a minimal but functional AppWorks service.